w3c/wai-curricula/content/designer/visual-design.md

 Optional ideas to assess knowledge:

-* Practical &mdash; Students design a prototype with adaptable and distinguishable styles that help users perceive different content.
+* Practical &mdash; Have students design a prototype with adaptable and distinguishable styles that help users perceive different content.
 Assess how students use different style properties such as font sizes and spacing to make content perceivable and to distinguish components from one another.

 {% include excol.html type="end" %}